shift-happens-benchmark/icml-2022/docs/source/index.rst

 Important Deadlines
 -------------------

-- Submission Deadline: June 1, 2022 (TODO)
+- Submission Deadline: mid-end May, 2022 (final date TBA)
+- Reviews posted: June 3, 2022
-- Acceptance notification: June 13, 2022 (TODO)
+- Acceptance notification: June 6, 2022
+- Camera and Dataset Ready: July 1, 2022
-- ICML 2022 Workshop dates: July 22 and 23
+- ICML 2022 Workshop dates: July 22 and 23 (final date TBA)

+Please note that it is **not required** to post the final dataset by the submission deadline.
+It is sufficient to start working on final dataset collections after the acceptance notification until the camera ready deadline.

 Additional information about submission dates and the submission format can be found in :doc:`call_for_papers`.
 Also, please consider our :doc:`call_for_reviewers`.